pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                 # Define a custom service to handle the logic.
 Take a look at the Symfony docs for more details.
                 service:              ~

+            # Will get way over initial_place and adds the possibility to add multiple initial places.
+            initial_markings:     []

-            # Will be applied when the current place is empty.
+            # DEPRECATED: Will be applied when the current place is empty.
             initial_place:        null

             places:

                 # Example: